 In closing, the Archbishop reported on the various engagements he had undertaken as president of the SACBC, highlighting the work done and that which is still needed.
 He said work was still needed on issues of human trafficking, migrants and refugees, the South African Council of Church’s (SACC) ‘Unburdening Report’ and the ongoing efforts to challenge corruption, as well as work within various sectors such as mining to bring about economic justice.
 He also explained his hopes and fears about the current state of the Holy Land and whether a two-state solution is possible.

 He exhorted that “together, as the Catholics of this country, united in our faith in Jesus Christ, we continue the tradition handed on to us over the past 200 years.
 Because we believe, we continue to speak, to evangelise and to glorify God, in anticipation of the Resurrection and our meeting once against at the side of our Lord and Saviour Jesus Christ.”

-Cardinal Wilfrid Napier, archbishop of Durban, commenting on the pastoral plan, asked if the time has come for the conference to setup a committee to look at the major issues facing South Africa.
+Cardinal Wilfrid Napier, archbishop of Durban, commenting on the pastoral plan, asked if the time has come for the conference to set up a committee to look at the major issues facing South Africa.
 He encouraged the conference to establish a team to prepare positions on vital issues such as the economy, racism and the political situation.
-He urged that the new pastoral plan take into account issues facing the country.
+He urged that the new pastoral plan takes into account issues facing the country.
 Brislin undertook to discuss these issues further during the plenary.
-SA.

 Images: Russell Pollitt